Library of the Russian Academy of Sciences: The Library Fund at the beginning of the 20th century

 By 1917, the book fund of the Library of the Academy of Sciences exceeded 1.5 million volumes.
-The fund of the I (Russian) branch grew especially rapidly, replenished with legal deposit books.
 At the beginning of the twentieth century.
 Literature came to the Library from institutions in charge of censorship.
 All government agencies, universities, other educational institutions, scientific organizations and societies delivered their publications to the Library.
-During these years the Library was intensively replenished with literature reflecting the social and political struggle in the country.
 Much revolutionary literature came from abroad through the Voss firm, as well as from emigrants, public organizations and individuals.

-The acquisition of the fund of the Slavic Department of the Library continued.
-Literature in Ukrainian, Belarusian and Polish languages was received by legal deposit.
-The purchase of Slavic literature was carried out regularly.
-An important source of replenishment of the Slavic fund was donations of entire libraries and large collections by Russian scientists: Izmail Sreznevsky, Polihronie Sîrcu, Alexander Pypin, Eduards Volters.
-In 1917, there were about 112 thousand volumes in the Slavic section.

 Acquisition of the Manuscript Department proceeded successfully, its fund increased threefold in 17 years.
-Thanks to the archaeographic expeditions of Vsevolod Sreznevsky in the North of Russia, the Manuscript Department received 500 Old Russian manuscripts, 205 acts, about 100 old printed books and other objects of Russian culture.
-In 1914, the "Archive of War" was formed at the Manuscript Department, in which letters, postcards, cartoons, popular prints and other evidence related to the First World War were collected.

-In the early 1920s, the Library received many private collections and libraries; collections of manuscripts and archives from institutions, churches, monasteries, commissions liquidated by the authorities; the manuscripts of Aleksandr Yatsimirsky, Fyodor Vitberg, Nikolay Likhachyov, Nikolay Onchukov, F.O.
-Pligin, Polihronie Sîrcu, Izmail Sreznevsky, Fyodor Plyushkin, Ivan Rudchenko, V.I.
-Yakovlev, books and manuscripts on sectarianism donated by Vladimir Bonch-Bruyevich; collection of editions 1905–1907 Sergey Troinitsky, donations to Eduards Volters, and others.
-In 1924, the total book fund of the BAN amounted to 3.5 million volumes.

 On October 9, 1925, during the celebration of the 200th anniversary of the Academy of Sciences, the official opening of the Library took place in a new building on Birzhevaya Line, 1.
 The area of the new library building was 12.5 thousand square meters. m, the total length of the shelves was about 47 km, which corresponded to the length of the line in a straight line from the Library to Lake Ladoga.
 Since 1925 the Library became known as the Library of the USSR Academy of Sciences (LUAS or LRAS).
 In the same period, four independent departments were allocated at the LRAS (Library Of The Russian Academy Of Sciences) - I (Russian), II (Foreign), III (Slavic), IV (Manuscript), in turn divided into a number of departments.
 Later, the V (Cartographic) Department and the VI Department (Reading Room) were formed.